 We are lovers of hot springs and seek them out on our travels.
-Some of our favorites have been the Kupele Sklene Teplice in Slovakia, Saturnia in Italy and the Antique Pool in Pamukkale, Turkey.
+Some of our favorites have been the Kupele Sklene Teplice in Slovakia, Saturnia in Italy, the Antique Pool in Pamukkale, Turkey, or about any of the hot springs pools in Colorado.
 But the Budapest thermal baths are some of the nicest we’ve ever visited and we will definitely be back!

 Tips for Visiting the Budapest Thermal Baths